 Absolutely not.
 We have many guests who travel with us on their own.
 They appreciate the camaraderie of our Hidden Places groups and usually go home with new-found friends.
 Prices are quoted on a shared room basis.
 If you require a single room, a Single Supplement will apply.

-This trip will be lead by Dag Goering and/or Maria Coffey, founders of Hidden Places Travel
+This trip will be led by Maria Coffey, co-founder of Hidden Places Travel

 11 nights / 12 days